boeckmann/asm6502/README.txt

        second assembler pass, while .ECHO1 does it on the first pass.
 The arguments may either be strings or numeric expressions, separated by comma.
 Numeric expressions may be prefixed by the format specifier [$] to output the number in hexadecimal format.
-Otherwise it is printed in decimal.
+Otherwise, it is printed in decimal.

        Example: